FredyH/CompactSet/README.md

 # CompactSet

-A small Kotlin library implementing a set data structure called `CompactSet` that automatically specializes to primitive types by dynamically generating bytecode for certain primitive types.
+A small Kotlin library implementing a set data structure called `CompactSet` that automatically specializes to certain primitive types by dynamically generating specialized bytecode.

 On the JVM, generics are usually implemented using type erasure and essentially using `Object` anywhere rather than a specific type.
 For primitives, this will require [boxing](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html)